- About Kaikōura

 Thousands of visitors are drawn to Kaikōura to experience the unique culture, the unspoiled coastal environment and to interact with the abundant marine life.
-If you are planning to camp in our district, please support local businesses or minimize the risk of pollution by choosing to stay at one of our Holiday Park campgrounds or the Puhi Puhi DOC standard campsite.
-If you want to stay at a freedom campsite, please find out your options on this page.
+If you are planning to camp in our district, please support local businesses or minimize the risk of pollution by choosing to stay at one of our Holiday Park campgrounds or the Puhi Puhi Department of Conservation standard campsite.

 Kaikoura is a Zero Waste Community.
 Use our recycling centre to recycle your empty beverage cans, drink bottles and packaging or glass bottles.